 Under Singapore divorce law, there is only one possible ground for divorce: the ‘irretrievable breakdown’ of your marriage’.
-This can be demonstrated by one of five facts as set out in section 95 of the Women’s Charter.
-In other words, if you can prove any of the five facts, the Court will be satisfied that there has been an “irretrievable breakdown” in your marriage.
+This can be demonstrated by one of five facts set out in section 95 of the Women’s Charter.
+If you can prove any of the five facts, the Court will be satisfied that there has been an “irretrievable breakdown” in your marriage, and grant you a divorce.
 These 5 facts are as follows:

-The proof required to support these 5 facts are elaborated below.
+The proof required to support these 5 facts is elaborated below.

-There must be sex with a third party.
-It is not adultery if there are lesser degrees of physical intimacy.
+For adultery to occur, there has to be sex with a third party.
+It is not adultery if there is physical intimacy, but sexual intercourse did not occur.

 You can prove adultery by producing a private investigator’s report or where there is a confession or written evidence.
 If you intend to rely on adultery, you must file your divorce within six months of discovering the deed.
 You cannot rely on adultery if you knew about it and continued to live with your spouse for more than 6 months.

-In 2016, 53.7% of all divorces cite “unreasonable behaviour” as the factual basis for the divorce – making this the most common reason for divorce.
+In 2016, 53.7% of all divorces cited “unreasonable behaviour” as the factual basis for the divorce – making this the most common reason for divorce.

 “Unreasonable behaviour” essentially means your partner has behaved so badly you can no longer reasonably be expected to live with him/her.
 Here are some examples of unreasonable behaviour:

-- The Defendant has been violent towards the Plaintiff.
+The Defendant has been violent toward the Plaintiff.

-- The Defendant is an alcoholic, drinks to excess, and when he/she is under the influence of alcohol he/she behaves in an unreasonable and aggressive manner.
+The Defendant is an alcoholic, drinks to excess, and when he/she is under the influence of alcohol, he/she behaves unreasonably and aggressively.

-- The Defendant shows little or no respect towards the Plaintiff.
+The Defendant shows little or no respect for the Plaintiff.

-- The Defendant frequently comes home in the early hours of morning, reeking of alcohol and perfume.
+The Defendant frequently comes home in the early hours of the morning, reeking of alcohol and perfume.
 When questioned, he/she refuses to tell the Plaintiff where he/she has been.

-- The Defendant refuses to try and resolve the issues and continues to behave in an unreasonable manner.
+The Defendant refuses to try and resolve the issues and continues to behave unreasonably.

 Desertion of 2 years